the-useless-one/hide_my_python/README.md

 * `anonymity`: the anonymity level guarantied by the proxy (type: `TEXT`)
 * `speed`: the speed level of the proxy (type: `TEXT`)
 * `connection_time`: the connection time of the proxy (type: `TEXT`)

+### Number of proxies

+If this argument is defined, the script will only return the first `n` proxies he finds.
+Otherwise, every found proxy will be returned.
+For example:

+	./hide_my_python.py -n 25 -o output.db

+will only return the first 25 proxies.

 ### Countries file